modirshanechi/Psych-201/README.md

 If you want to contribute an experiment, please make a pull request (more on this below).
 For this, first create a new folder with a meaningful name.
 This folder should contain:

 * a README.md file with a paper reference and a link to the original data (if no paper or preprint is available, please add an extended description of the experiment and a statement regarding IRB approval).
-* a prompts.jsonl file where each line corresponds to one participant.
+* a **zipped** prompts.jsonl file where each line corresponds to one participant.
 Each line should have the following three fields:
     - "text": Natural language transcription of the experiment.
     - "experiment": Identifier for the experiment.
     - "participant": Identifier for the participant.